nextstrain/ncov/narratives/ncov_sit-rep_2020-04-03.md

 <!-- This is left-side text 13-->
 # [What you can do](https://nextstrain.org/ncov/2020-03-27?c=country&d=map&p=full)
 #### ...as an individual
-* Practice strict social distancing, especially if you are in a vulnerable group.
+* Practice strict social distancing.
 * Remember that even if you are not super vulnerable, many people around you are; follow these practices to protect others.
 * Wash your hands "like you just chopped a jalapeno and have to change a contact lens."
 * Stay home as much as possible -- especially  if you are sick; be prepared with extra supplies in case you need to self-quarantine.
 * If you are an employer, encourage your employees to work from home wherever possible.
 #### ...as an official
 * Make testing free and broadly available.
-* Put strong social distancing measures in place.
+* Put strong social distancing measures in place & financially support those impacted.
-* Fund and implement extensive contact tracing efforts.
+* Fund and implement extensive contact tracing and isolation efforts.
 * Financially support those impacted by social distancing measures.